wangerekaharun/StreamComposeAttachments/README.md

 This is the `CustomAudioComposer` with the following two key components:

 1. `integrations` - You use this to provide attachment integrations.
 By default, there are the image, file and media capture attachments.
 In this custom one, there are three integrations: the default one, then there's an `IconButton` for password integration.
 And lastly, there's an `IconButton` for a microphone which represents audio integration.
 With these `IconButton`'s you provide custom actions to handle them when they're tapped.
 In this case, it's the sending of passwords and audio attachments.
-That's all you need to customize this to have custom integrations.
+That's all you need to have custom integrations.
 2. `input`  - This has a `MessageInput` component where user can type their messages.

 And that's all you need to have your custom messages screen with custom integrations.
 With this, once you run the app, your `MessageComposer` will be as follows: